google.com, pub-5407035587591446, DIRECT, f08c47fec0942fa0

 How would you like to find that out after purchasing it?!?

 The radiator will be in the rear side area or the rear itself.
 A side radiator is much easier to work on and perform basic maintenance!
+Plus, it doesn't get anywhere near the "road dust" that a rear radiator does because of the rear downdraft!

-Could it be You?.
+Could it be You?

 Again, this is all dependent upon the actual RV Diesel Motorhomes manufacturer.
 They will all use different metals and methods to produce a “Cage” to build the walls and ceilings – and protect the occupants.